cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 At the time of writing, almost **$100 billion in digital assets** are under management and secured by Cosmos.
 Digital assets on Cosmos include fungible and non-fungible tokens (NFT).
 You can issue in-application tokens to conduct settlements, bespoke issuance, inflation/deflation, and more.

 Among the fungible tokens secured by Cosmos are the [Binance Coin](https://www.binance.com/en/bnb), [Terra](https://www.terra.money/), and of course, ATOM.
-Because they are defined on application-specific blockchains, their developers are free from the constraints of a hypothetical general-purpose blockchain.
+Remember that because they are defined on application-specific blockchains, their developers are free from the constraints of a hypothetical general-purpose blockchain.

 In addition to the vast number of tokens, a variety of applications and services, as well as wallets, and explorers are based on Cosmos.